SLAC-Gamma-Rays/MariaDainotti.github.io/Students.md

 +++

 # Selected Students
 > I supervised more than 140 students during my career.
 I here show a Selection of my students due to page limits.
-In case you want to contact me, please use the information reported in the "Contact" page.
+In case you want to contact me, please use the information reported in the [Contact](https://slac-gamma-rays.github.io/MariaDainotti.github.io/Contact/) page.

 # Ph.D.
 Students